ios-factor/ios-factor.com/README.md

 | Code authos vs code deployers | One person knows how to deploy | Deployment is automated, ideally on a server |
 | Dev vs production environments | Divergent |  As similar as possible |

 ## Open TODOs

+### Backing services
+### Build, release, run
+### Processes
+### Port binding
+### Concurrency
+### Disposability
 - versioned APIs backwards compatible
 - remote config, feature toggles
 - tooling like react native: how do you sync the native code with the JS code
 - OTA updates for config should be possible
+- I can also write about offline support of iOS apps as much as possible, like cache the remote config files, and work, Work out of the box on the first app launch after installing and don’t require internet on first launch unless it’s things like a login

 ## Disclaimer